nelsonfigueroa/nelson.cloud/content/about/index.en.md

 I'm a Software Engineer with broad experience working with technologies like Ruby on Rails, Kubernetes, and Amazon Web Services.
-My interests include writing code, cloud infrastructure, and cybersecurity.
 I started this blog for fun and to share my knowledge.
-I currently work in a Kubernetes security role.
+I currently work in a Kubernetes role.

 ## Experience